The Beam Guy

-Now here come all those caveats: Most roof beams aren't new enough construction that they're pristine and super easy to maintain.
+Now here come all those caveats: Most roof beams aren't so new that they're pristine and super easy to maintain.
 So for most, weathering has already happened.
 Many homeowners will need to have their painters come in and do the work required initially.
 Some may even need to deal with their roofers.
 I know it all sounds like a hassle, and yes, some expense.
 But trust me, it's easier and cheaper than dealing with dry rotted roof beams.
 But, if you think you're already dealing with rotten beams, get in contact with me and I'll set up a free inspection and estimate.

 If you end up bringing in professionals such as painters or roofers, make sure they are doing the things I recommend in those pages.
 Then, if you do your part to stay on top of the roof beam maintenance, you should be able to avoid needing my services.